btroncone/learn-rxjs/operators/combination/endwith.md

   // emit on completion
   .pipe(
     endWith('Goodbye', 'Friend'),
-    // this function is invoke when unsubscribe methods are called finalize(() => console.log('Finally'))
+    // this function is invoked when unsubscribe methods are called finalize(() => console.log('Finally'))
   )
   // 'Hello', 'Friend', 'Goodbye', 'Friend'